Bruno Carneiro: Formula 3

 In 2017, Carneiro joined the All-Japan Formula Three Championship with the ALBIREX RACING TEAM.

 In 2018, Bruno Carneiro continued with the All-Japan Formula Three Championshipwith B-Max Racing/Rodizio Grill/Dallara-Volkswagen.
 Lack of funding forced Carneiro to quit early in the season, and taking part in only 1 round of the Championship held in Suzuka.
 He scored two P6 finishes scoring 2 championship points.

 Asian Formula Renault

-In 2019, Bruno Carneiro joined the Macau-based ART Motorsports(Asian Racing Team) to compete in the 2019 Asian Formula Renault Series driving a Tatuus-Renault 2.0.
-After 12 race weekends in Zhuhai, China and Sepang, Malaysia, Carneiro finished the season as Vice-Champion, with 2 Wins (Zhuhai & Sepang) Seven P2s, one 3rd, a 4th and one mechanical DNF.
+In 2019 Bruno Carneiro joined the Macau-based ART Motorsports to compete in the 2019 Asian Formula Renault Series driving a Tatuus-Renault 2.0.
+After 12 race weekends in Zhuhai and Sepang, Carneiro finished the season as Vice-Champion, with 2 wins.

 Sports Cars

 In 2018, Bruno raced in the Nasa Utah Endurance race with Lamborghini Hurracan Super Trofeo 650 hp.
 The team, led by Bruno, won the race.